jdlph/Path4GMNS/README.md

 ## Build Path4GMNS from Source

-If you want to test the latest features of Path4GMNS, you can build the package from source and install it offline, where **Python 3.x** is required.
+If you would like to test the latest features of Path4GMNS, you can build the package from source and install it offline, where **Python 3.x** is required.

-### 1. Build the shared libraries of DTALite and path_engine and move them to Path4GMSN/path4gmns/bin
+### *1. Build the Shared Libraries*

 The shared libraries of [DTALite](https://github.com/jdlph/DTALite/tree/main/src_cpp) and [path_engine](https://github.com/jdlph/Path4GMNS/tree/master/engine) for Path4GMNS can be built with a C++ compiler supporting C++11 and higher, where we use CMake to define the building process.
 Take path_engine for example,
 ```